-If you need even more hydration, another thing you can do with lotion is to create a Lotion Pack, where you saturate a few sheets of pure cotton and apply them to your face.
+If you need even more hydration, you can create a Lotion Pack, where you saturate a few sheets of pure cotton and apply them to your face.
 Lie down in bed, leave them on for 10 minutes to absorb, then take them off, and don't rinse.
 It'll feel like you just did a super-hydrating sheet mask.

-One of the most popular lotions in Japan, according to Koh Gen Do's intern, was this $11 Naturie Hatomugi Skin Conditioner, which we came across at a Tokyo drugstore.
+One of the most popular lotions in Japan, according to Koh Gen Do's intern, is this Naturie Hatomugi Skin Conditioner ($10), which we came across at a Tokyo drugstore.
 It's so cheap but offers so much product that you can really go to town with your lotion packs.

-When asked to describe how the Japanese attitude toward wellness benefits its citizen's skin, Setoguchi knew right away: probiotics.
+When asked to describe how the Japanese attitude toward wellness benefits its citizens' skin, Setoguchi knew right away: probiotics.
 "The environment of your gut is directly connected to your skin—Japanese women are all very aware of this," she said.
-(Among the benefits of probiotics are a reduction of skin inflammation and other issues—you can read more about it here.)
 For this reason, probiotics are a huge part of the average Japanese diet.